MARKED TO FANTASY

 Lincoln International, Q4 2025

 The headline default rate of 2.1% is fiction.
-When you count distressed exchanges, PIK conversions, and amend-to-extend deals that never show up in the official numbers, the real rate is 6.4% — more than 3x the reported figure.
+When you count distressed exchanges, PIK conversions, and amend-to-extend deals that never show up in the official numbers, the real rate is 6.4% — more than 3x the reported figure (Lincoln International, Q4 2025).
 In 2024, distressed exchanges were 5x conventional defaults.

 The PIK Death Spiral